-When it comes to choosing between steel cable vs. synthetic rope, there seems to be a major divide amongst off-road enthusiast.
-You often hear the pros and cons of both types of rope which makes it difficult to make the right decision.
-So, you need to understand them before making a choice between the two rope.
+When it comes to choosing between a steel cable and a synthetic rope, there seems to be a major divide amongst off-road enthusiasts.
+You often hear the advantages and disadvantages of both types of rope which makes it difficult to make the right decision.
+So, you need to understand them before making a choice between the two ropes.

 For the past two decades, synthetic rope’s popularity has skyrocketed.
 But is it the ideal choice for you?

-Most probably, Inherent safety is the biggest difference between synthetic rope and steel cable.
+Most probably, inherent safety is the biggest difference between synthetic rope and steel cable.
+But there are other factors to consider that might affect your ultimate choice.
 Though we’re fans of synthetic rope, we think a comparison between steel cable and the synthetic rope will help you to choose the right rope for your winch.

 I’ve put together the pros and cons of both ropes to make your choice a little more clear and easy!

-I’m pretty sure that, you will able to make the right decision after reading this article.
-To pick the right winch for you, you’ll need to consider some other factors such as winch capacity, winch gear types, motor types etc.
+I’m pretty sure that you will be able to make the right decision after reading this article.
+To pick the right winch for you, you’ll need to consider some other factors such as winch capacity, winch gear types, motor types, etc.

 Synthetic Rope VS. Steel Cable

 Share this Image On Your Site (Just Copy The Code From The Box & Paste In Text Mode)

 Please include attribution to http://winchmania.com/synthetic-rope-vs-steel-cable/ with this infographic.